Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! success "Solution"

-    - Use the correct MPI module
+    1. Use the correct MPI module
         - The MPI module in use must be compiled with the same compiler that was used to build the benchmark binaries.
-Check with `module avail` and choose a suitable module.
+Check the results of `module avail` and choose a corresponding module.
-    - Rebuild the binaries
+    1. Rebuild the binaries
         - Rebuild the binaries using the same compiler as for the compilation of the MPI module of choice.
+    1. Request a new module
+        - Ask the HPC support to install a compatible MPI module.
-    - Build your own MPI module
+    1. Build your own MPI module (as a last step)
         - Download and build a private MPI module using the same compiler as for building the benchmark binaries.